avehtari/BDA_R_demos/README.md

 11. Furthermore there are demos for [RStan](https://github.com/stan-dev/rstan) and [RStanARM](https://github.com/stan-dev/rstanarm).
-There are also [reading instructions and additional notes](chapter_notes) for chapters 1-8, 10-11.

 The initial demos were originally written for Matlab by [Aki Vehtari](http://users.aalto.fi/~ave/) and translated to R by [Markus